PSNI Assessment Centre & Initial Selection Test Guide

-The last element of the PSNI Assessment Centre is a written test.
+The last element of the PSNI Assessment Test Centre is a written test.

-My advice would be to firstly get a grip of what the real issue is.
+Our advice would be first, to get a grip on what the real issue is.
 What is the crux of the problem?
 When you are satisfied that you can answer that question, then and only then begin to work out the best way to resolve it.

 Remember!
-You want to find the resolution in a way that mirrors the Personal Qualities of a police constable.
-Always have them in mind, they should guide everything you say and do at the PSNI assessment centre.
+You want to find the resolution in a way that mirrors the Personal Qualities of a police officer Always have them in mind, they should guide everything you say and do at the PSNI assessment test centre.

 You not only need to be able to show an understanding of the issue presented to you, you also need to show that you can compile a written report in a clear and concise manner.

-It will need to be well structured and like any piece of good writing, it should have a beginning, a middle and an end.
-If you are concerned about report writing and feel that this area may let you down, you can choose to study up on report and written exercises.
-There’s tons of stuff here that will help you.
+It will need to be well structured and like any piece of good writing, it should have a beginning, a middle, and an end.
+If you are concerned about report writing and feel that this area may let you down, you can choose to study report and written exercises.

 You have lots of preparation ahead of you to boost your chances of success.
 If you only take one thing away from this guide it should be this: Practice and preparation is the key to success.